caleorourke/grunt-jekyll-pages/CONTRIBUTING.md

 ## Feature Requests

-When submitting a new request, please provide as much context as possible to justify how it fits in within our scope.
+When submitting a new request, please provide as much context as possible to justify how it fits within our scope.
 Click <a href="http://github.com/caleorourke/grunt-jekyll-pages/issues" target="_blank">search</a> to browse current requests or <a href="http://github.com/caleorourke/grunt-jekyll-pages/issues/new" target="_blank">request</a> to submit a new one.

 ## Issue Reporting

-Got issues?
 Here are some suggestions to help guide you through escalating it to us.

 #### Search issues already in GitHub